The sports world has been brought to a standstill.

-Gustafson said he expected to see 40 golfers spread out around Gresham for a men's club tournament Saturday.
-And, during a recent sunny stretch of days, area attendants reported a regular flow of players using their courses.
+Gustafson is expecting to see 40 golfers spread out around Gresham Golf Course for a men's club tournament Saturday.
+And during a recent sunny stretch of days, area attendants reported a regular flow of players using their courses.

 "The phone is ringing all the time to ask if we are open," Chianello said.
 "Golf is a sport where you can distance yourself.
 The idea is to be able to give people something to do outside and to do that safely."

-Weekday greens fees at most area clubs are about $25 for 18 holes and $15 for nine holes, with age-group discounts available.
+Weekday greens fees at most area clubs come in around $25 for 18 holes and $15 for nine holes with age-group discounts available.

-Increased summer-season rates at most clubs take effect in April.
+Increased summer-season rates at most clubs take effect sometime in April.

 "It really comes down to friendly reminders before we send them out, again on the first tee and anytime we see a problem," Bugbee said.
 "I'm surprised at how accommodating people have been.
 People appreciate the opportunity to be outdoors, and they know that following those rules is what allows us to stay open."